 Conference Room Furniture

 The right furniture can help make meetings more efficient.
-We offer a full range of conference room and boardroom furniture, including tables, chairs, presentation systems, whiteboards, and more.
+Office Gallery offers a full range of conference room and boardroom furniture, including tables, chairs, presentation systems, whiteboards, and more.

 Why You Need the Right Furniture for Your Conference Room

 The size of the conference table will depend on the size of your conference room and how many, ideally, you’d like to seat at the table.
 Based on this, you’ll then want to consider the dimensions and ensure that they allow for easy navigating around the table and enough sitting space for all.
 The thickness of the table is another detail to keep in mind.
 Usually, conference tables are somewhere between one and two inches thick – the bigger the table, the thicker it should be, which will also make it look more substantial.

 In conjunction with determining the size of the table is determining its shape.
 While an oval shape is most traditional, many other options exist, including round, arcing, rectangular or square.

 Don’t forget to think about the base of the table, or what the legs of the table look like.
 The length of the table will determine how many base systems are needed, and these can be selected either to match the table or with a finish that features a contrasting look.
 Metal offers a more contemporary look, and sizes of the base system can be either understated or big and bold.